lgallo95/web-sprint-challenge-advanced-state-management/README.md

   * [x] Add in a reducer case to accommodate the successful smurf api fetch.
   * [x] Add in a reducer cases to accommodate an error.
   * [x] Add in a reducer case to accommodate adding a smurf (including the name, nickname, position, description and an internally generated id) into your smurf list.
-  * [!!]
-Add in a reducer case that adds in a value to the error message.
+  * [x] Add in a reducer case that adds in a value to the error messag0e.

 ### Complete index.js
   <!-- Connect your application to reducer through redux with the thunk and logger middleware packages attached. -->